 I hate to speak for a community but I’m sure this game may meet the demands they ask for in Need For Speed.
 For anyone else looking to get into racing but don’t want the difficulty associated with Forza or Asetto Corsa, I would still recommend picking up the recent remaster of Burnout Paradise.
 If you’re not already a Need For Speed fan, I say skip Heat and wait for EA to remember Burnout exists.

-Review copy provided by Electronic Arts.
+Review copy provided by Electronic Arts for PS4.
 Screenshots taken by reviewer.